 - extending or altering pipe work.

-If your business generates any of the above waste, you will need to submit an Application for Trade Waste (PDF, 590KB).
+If your business generates liquid waste and discharges it to Council’s sewer system, you will need lodge an Application for Trade Waste Approval (PDF, 753KB).

-If you wish to cancel an existing Trade Waste Approval, you will need to complete and submit an Application for Trade Waste Approval.
-If this applies to you, please fill out our Application to Cancel Trade Waste Approval (PDF, 570KB)
+If you need to cancel your existing Trade Waste Approval, you will need to lodge a Cancellation of Trade Waste Approval form (PDF, 271KB).

 Council has put together some information fact sheets relating to trade waste and they can be found in the Trade Waste Applications & Fact Sheets box above.

 For more information contact Council’s Community Education & Compliance Department for assistant on 1300 ISAACS (1300 472 227).